redradrat/redradrat.github.io/src/content/projects.md

 ### [active] [**cloud-objects**](https://github.com/redradrat/cloud-objects)

-Here I'm trying to collect all cloud service abstractions that I'm working on as a golang library in a per-instance C(R)UD fashion.
+An abstraction layer of all cloud services that I'm working on.
+A single golang library, that works in a per-instance C(R)UD fashion.
 This is a spin-off from the aws-iam-operator.
 Currently under development... can be found on [GitHub](https://github.com/redradrat/cloud-objects).

 ### [**hourglass**](https://github.com/redradrat/hourglass)